 The drip tray must be regularly checked for signs of reagents that have leaked.
-To do so, pull the tray out by the handle and empty it if necessary.
+To do so, pull the tray out by the handle and empty it if necessary, then, push it in.

 The drip tray is not installed or is installed incorrectly and liquid flows onto the floor.